-Privacy is very important to us.
+This policy covers how Tableau treats Personally Identifiable Information (“PII”) that Tableau collects and receives, including information related to your past use of Tableau products and services.
 Please read this document carefully.
-This policy covers how Tableau treats Personally Identifiable Information (“PII”) that Tableau collects and receives, including information related to your past use of Tableau products and services.
-Personally identifiable information is information about you that can be traced directly back to and identifies an individual.
-PII includes your name, address, employer, email address, or phone number.

 - The information we collect